-Your choice of apps plays a large factor in your personal privacy and security.
+Your choice of apps plays a significant factor in privacy and security.
 These programs collect data and sometimes share it with others.
 On top of that, each app takes up space.
-Do you really need a flashlight app when your phone already has one built-in?
+Do you need a flashlight app when your phone already has one built-in?

 It’s a good idea to do an app audit now and then.
 Run through your apps and get rid of the ones you don’t use or need.
 Tap here to get started with six apps you should delete right now.

 Have you thought about how many sites and apps have your information?
 You may be registered with services you haven’t used in years or newer ones you barely use.
-Deleting an app isn’t enough; you have to delete your account along with it.
-This may not always be so straightforward, so we put together a list of nine apparently impossible accounts to delete.
+Deleting an app isn’t enough.
+You have to delete your account along with it.
+This may not always be straightforward, so we compiled a list of accounts that are difficult to delete.

 Just delete me already